 It is a great and enjoyable hike.
 The lush forest is fascinating and entertaining with all the massive trees and funny bird noises.
 Going from one waterfall to another was exciting.
 The creek crossing can be a bit challenging but just enough to keep it fun!

 My photo of the Elabana Falls on Instagram receives a lot of comments saying it looked like paradise.
 It does.
 But the walk to Elabana Falls is also a leech, slippery heaven.
-Don’t underestimate it.
+As for most bushwalks in Australia, don’t underestimate it.
 Don’t think about wearing thongs: you’ll need good shoes (waterproof would be more comfortable!).
 And socks and long pants are recommended to avoid feeding leeches.

 Also, don’t be too surprised if you meet bright blue crayfish walking in the forest.
 It’s just going from one creek to another, like you.